cgrx/bllm/chapter_01/notes.md

   - Equips us with the required knowledge for pretraining or fine-tuning existing open-source LLM architectures.
 - Two-stage training :
   - Pre-training :
-    - Task : Predict next word in a sequence.
+    - Task : Predict next word in a sequence (self-supervised - using unlabelled data).
-    - Training a LLM on a large, diverse dataset to develop a broad understanding of language. (unlabeled data)
+    - Training a LLM on a large, diverse dataset to develop a broad understanding of language.
     - The pre-trained model is referred as base or foundational model.
   - Fine-tuning :
     - LLM is specifically trained on a dataset that is more specific to particular tasks or domains.